 In 2011, Mr. Richard was invited by the Orchestre Symphonique de Montréal to perform a recital for the inauguration of the new concert hall La Maison Symphonique.

 Mr. Richard is also passionate about teaching.
 He first taught at Ithaca College in New-York and subsequently at the University of Manitoba, the University of Ottawa and the Conservatoire de Montréal.
 He is currently Full Professor of violin at University of Montreal and visiting professor at Ravenna Conservatory, Italy.
 He was also concert master with the Manitoba Chamber Orchestra.
-He has tought in international festivals with collegues such as Pierre Amoyal, Atar Arad, Michel Strauss, Viktor Pikkaïsen, Michael Frischeschlager, Philippe Muller, Mariella Devia, Jutta Puchhammer.
+He has tought in international festivals with collegues such as Pierre Amoyal, James Galway, Atar Arad, Michel Strauss, Viktor Pikkaïsen, Michael Frischeschlager, Philippe Muller, Mariella Devia, Bruno Canino.

-Richard has given master classes in the United States, France, Austria, Italy, Canada at such prestigious institutions as the Conservatoire National Supérieur de Musique de Lyon, the Cleveland Institute of Music, and the Vienna University.
+Richard has given master classes in the United States, France, Austria, Italy, Canada at such prestigious institutions as the Conservatoire National Supérieur de Musique de Lyon, the Cleveland Institute of Music, the Vienna University and the CRR in Paris.
 He was artist-in-residence at the Chapelle Hstorique du Bon-Pasteur in Montreal from 1996 to 2000, He has recorded for Société Radio-Canada, Radio-France, and National Public Radio in Chicago, New-York, Cleveland and Charleston.

 Mr. richard's students have won prestigious prizes including the Concours International de Montréal, the Osaka International Competition, the Hambourg International Chamber Music Competition, the OSM competition, the Prix d'Europe and all national competitions in Québec and across Canada.
 Several of his students now play with well-known ensembles, including the OSM, l’Orchestre Métropolitain de Montréal, Ottawa NAC, the Québec and Edmonton symphony orchestras, the Orchestre National de Lyon, the Nice Philharmonic, l'Orchestre de l'Opéra de Tours, the Orchestre des Violons du Roy and I Musici de Montréal, among others.

-During summers, Mr. Richard also performs and teaches in Italy at Villa Medici Giulini and Ravenna Conservatory, Rimini Conservatory and Santarcangelo International Campus.
+Mr. Richard also performs and teaches in Italy at Villa Medici Giulini and Ravenna Conservatory, Rimini Conservatory, Paestum International Festival and Formandi International Music Festival.